Estebanan/pseudo3d-game-yt-0/README.md

 ## About

-The game is documented on youtube channel - TEXT 2 PROGRAM (link in project description)
+The game is documented on youtube channel - TEXT 2 PROGRAM (https://www.youtube.com/channel/UC3koM_mVM4Uzes0XSf18A3A?view_as=subscribern)

 TYPES: ADVENTURE RETRO FPP ESCAPE MEDIEVAL TILE-BASED